NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/mac.md

 When done processing your data it is important to stop and remove the container - otherwise the next start or container update will give an error ("...
 The container name "/neurodesktop" is already in use...")

 {{< alert title="Note" color="warning" >}}
-Notice that any data that were saved outside of /neurodesktop-storage would be lost.
+Note that any data that were saved outside of /neurodesktop-storage would be lost.
 Please make sure to move all your data to that folder before deleting neurodesktop.
 {{< /alert >}}

 1. Click on the terminal from which you ran neurodesktop